WVU Libraries and Teaching and Learning Commons Open Educational Resources Grant

 About the Grant

 The grant is open to all instructors from the Morgantown, Tech, and Potomac State campuses with the support of the department chair and Dean’s Office.
-The deadline for the 2020-2021 Grant Program applications and proposals is April 30, 2020.
+The deadline for the 2020-2021 Grant Program applications and proposals has passed.

 The goal of the OER Grant Initiative is to encourage instructor experimentation and innovation in finding new/ and potentially better and less costly ways to deliver learning materials to their students through open educational resources.
 Open in this context means free plus reuse rights, which is generally accomplished through a “Creative Commons” license.